aeeckhou/shallowHRD/README.md

 ## Nota Bene

-1. The scripts for *QDNAseq* and *controlfreec* have been updated to their latest version, that harbors a more robust CNA cut-off detection and overall optimization of the profiles
+1. The scripts for *QDNAseq* and *controlfreec* have been updated to their latest versions.
+They harbor a more robust CNA cut-off detection and overall optimization of the profiles

 2. The lastest version of *shallowHRD* is more robust and reliable but takes a longer time to run compared to older version (~1 hour by sample)